pgaertig/nginx-big-upload/README.md

 ## Prerequisites

 * Nginx with Lua module built in.
 LuaJIT is preferred as runtime implementation.
-Hint: check if LuaJIT is used with `ldd nginx`.
+Hint: run `ldd nginx` to make sure LuaJIT will be used.
-* To run tests you also need nginx with [nginx-upload-module v2.2](https://github.com/vkholodkov/nginx-upload-module/tree/2.2) and Ruby 2.0, but may work with earlier versions.
+* To run tests you also need nginx with [nginx-upload-module v2.2](https://github.com/vkholodkov/nginx-upload-module/tree/2.2) and Ruby 2.0, but 1.9.x may also work.

 ## TODO:
 * storage handler with back-end subrequest before first chunk - e.g. to check if upload is acceptable or to track temporary file